How it works

 Growth is broad-based, inflation is contained, credit conditions are loose.
 The system monitors for late-cycle signals that would indicate regime deterioration.

-Four questions, not one label
+Five questions, not one label

 Question 1